Robert Carter III: Manumission

-In the years after the Revolutionary War, Virginia's legislature (having barred the slave trade in 1778) passed several laws sympathetic to freeing slaves, although it did not pass a law legalizing manumission until 1782, and throttled many petitions for wider emancipation.
+In the years after the Revolutionary War, Virginia's legislature (having barred international slave trade in 1778) passed several laws sympathetic to freeing slaves, although it did not pass a law legalizing manumission until 1782, and throttled many petitions for wider emancipation.
 Numerous slaveholders in the Chesapeake Bay area freed their slaves, often in their wills (like Quaker John Pleasants) or deeds, and noted principles of equality and Revolutionary ideals as reason for their decisions.
 The number of free African Americans increased in the Upper South from less than one percent before the Revolution, to 10 percent by 1810.
 In Delaware, three-fourths of the slaves had been freed by 1810.
 In the decade after the act's passage, Virginians had freed 10,000 slaves, without visible social disruptions.
 The price of slaves reached a 20-year low as the percentage listed as "black, tithable" (i.e. slaves) fell below 40%, the lowest point in the century.
 However, Virginia's courts sidestepped issuing appellate decisions ratifying emancipation until 1799, and the methodology of within-life emancipation was not established.

 Carter hoped Virginia's legislature would pass a gradual emancipation plan, as did New York and New Jersey.
 His neighbor Ferdinando Fairfax published one such plan in a Philadelphia-based journal, and Quaker Warner Mifflin presented petitions to Congress to do the same, but James Madison buried the proposals in committee.
 In early 1791, Carter refused to rent a plantation to Charles Mynn Thruston, a Revolutionary veteran and Anglican minister, with whose racial views he disagreed.
 His Baptist friend John Leland left Virginia after a final anti-slavery sermon, which Carter copied in full into his journal.